Homemade Cherry Pie

 - Place the washed cherry on top of an empty beer bottle (or water bottle, wine bottle, etc).
 The stem faces down.

 - Use a chopstick to push down in the center of the cherry

 - The pit will pop out into the bottle

 - Butter the pie plate and transfer the rolled out dough to the plate.
-Gently press the dough into bottom and side of plate.
+Gently press the dough into the bottom and side of the plate.

-- Add cooled cherry filing to the pie plate on top of pie dough.
+- Add cooled cherry filling to the pie plate on top of pie dough.

 - Place the second piece of dough with “hearts” on top of cherry fillings.